deviint/onlyfans-dynamic-rules/README.md

-### If you use this, give this a star to keep it live
+### If you use this, give this repo a star to keep it live

 Rules are checked for updates every hour, and automatically updated here.